 Why is member retention important in the fitness industry?

-According to the Leisure DB State of the Fitness Industry Report 2024, there are now 4,513 private gyms and fitness clubs in the UK.
-That’s up from 4,460 in 2023.
-And means the number has grown by just 1.2%.
+According to the Leisure DB State of the Fitness Industry Report 2025, there are now 4,727 private gyms and fitness clubs in the UK.
+That’s up from 4,513 in 2024.
+And means the number has grown by 4.7%.

-It’s clear that competition in fierce.
+It’s clear that competition is fierce.
 Especially as 83.4% of the UK population live within 2 miles of a private club.
-So, it’s never been more important to set aside time to focus on gym member retention.
+And 58% of gym operators facing competition report that members are switching to competitors.

 Signing up a new member can be anywhere from 5 to 25 times more expensive than retaining an existing one.
 And if you can increase retention rates by 5%, profits could increase by 25-95%.